seb1b/S-BPM_VR/README.md

 # S-PBM_VR

-this is a project in the proceedings of the virtual engineering practical at the

-Institute for Information Management in Engineering @ Karlsruhe Institute of Technology KIT
+This is a project in the proceedings of the Virtual Engineering Practical at the Institute for Information Management in Engineering @ Karlsruhe Institute of Technology KIT